nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **:warning: Caution:**<br>

-* If your changes to the data file makes its format invalid, Foster Family will discard all data and start with an empty data file at the next run.
-Hence, it is recommended to make a backup of the file before editing it.<br>
+* If your changes to the data file makes its format invalid, Foster Family **will discard all data** and start with an empty data file at the next run.
+Hence, it is recommended to **make a backup of the file** before editing it.<br>
-* If your changes create an invalid fosterer, the app will not start.
+* If your changes create an invalid fosterer, **the app will not start**.
 You will have to rectify the error in order to restart the app. <br>
 Please refer to the section [Adding a fosterer through the main window: add](#adding-a-fosterer-through-the-main-window-add) for more details.

 </div>